After Stroke Care

 Dedicated, around-the-clock care

-Our expert carers are trained in Ischaemic (mini stroke) and Haemorrhagic conditions and your Christies Care package will support a swift hospital discharge to allow you or your loved one to get home and start the path to rehabilitation as soon as possible.
+Our expert carers are trained in how to spot the early signs of a stroke, including Ischaemic, TIA (mini stroke) and Haemorrhagic conditions and your Christies Care package will support a swift hospital discharge to allow you or your loved one to get home and start the path to rehabilitation as soon as possible.

 A one-to-one home care plan means that your carer can follow exact treatments, diet plans and other lifestyle changes to best support you or your loved one.

-The physical and psychological after effects experienced by victims of a stroke are usually addressed by a team of different specialists.
-Our highly trained carers can offer you a range of expert care skills delivered around-the-clock when you are being cared for at home.
+The physical and psychological after effects experienced by those who have experienced a stroke are usually addressed by a team of different specialists.
+Our highly-trained carers can offer you a range of expert care skills delivered around-the-clock when you are being cared for at home.
 Day and night, as you need it.

-Our live-in carers are trained to provide basic physio, speech and language support, anxiety and depression counselling and, most importantly, patience and motivation to help you and your family adjust to new circumstances following a stroke.
+Our live-in carers are trained to support basic physio through professional instructions and speech and language support following guidance from a professional.
+They also have a good understanding of anxiety and depression and most importantly, patience and motivation to help you and your family adjust to new circumstances following a stroke.

 AFTER STROKE CARE: Client case study